-All of them were answered in this section with the only exception of the last one, namely, when the logic considered is the one used as framework, MSL
+All of them were answered in this section by means of translations into a common framework, with the only exception of the last one in case the logic considered is the one used as framework, MSL.

 Allowing that we can make equivalent logicality of several logical systems with their translatability into classical logic, it still remains to account for the logicality of classical logic.
-It is worthwhile to say that we are now just considering classical logic as special unifying logical framework where many logics could find an adequate expression.
+It is worthwhile to say that we are now just considering classical logic as a special unifying logical framework where many logics could find an adequate counterpart.
 With respect to this neutral logical framework is that we ask now where its logicality may reside.
 Notably it is hardly likely that the roots of the logicality of our assumed logical framework will be placed outside this formal scheme.
 Appealing to ordinary logical intuitions sounds inappropriate in the present case.
 Thus the answer has to be sought resorting to more abstract and purely theoretical considerations.

-4 Completeness and logicality
+4 Completeness logicality and representation